box/developer.box.com/content/pages/index.md

   <Header to='/' centered>
     Browse by SDK and tools
   </Header>
-    Development with Box Platform is made easier with SDKs for your programming language, a command line interface, front-end UI elements, and much more.
+    Development with Box Platform is made easier with SDKs, a command line interface, Postman collection, front-end UI elements, and much more.

   <TileSlider>
     <Tile type="tool" title="Java" href="/">